 The movie actually moves along quickly and is very entertaining for the first hour or so.
 Then the script then decides to become way too complicated for its own good.
 Ideas and subplots that are started in the first hour are left dangling by the end of the film leaving me unsatisfied.
 Then in the final act it seems the writer (Scott Blaszak) is unable to contain his need to be clever.
 The film could have ended about five to ten minutes before it actually does, but Blaszak goes and completely disregards the rules that he set up for the film in the opening act and throws in a twist that ruins the film.

 I really liked the first hour of this movie, even if the premise of the movie is standard-fare time portal, it did have a lot of energy and momentum to keep me interested.
 But, the antics in the last act, including a lame unnecessary twist at the end of the film, made me feel cheated because the writer could not restrain themself.

 Watched at home, streamed on iTunes.

 The worst part of the film was writer Blaszak’s seeming need to try to throw in one last twist at the end of the film.
-Sure, the alt-Leena coming through a mirror in a gas station bathroom could be explained – I figure Blaszak was thinking along the lines of the people in that parallel universe figuring out how to transport through other mirrors also.
+Sure, the alt-Leena coming through a mirror in a gas station bathroom could be explained – I figure Blaszak was thinking along the lines of the people in another parallel universe were able to figure out how to transport through other mirrors also.
 But, that leaves a lot of questions – like how would the alt-Leena know which mirror to transport to?
 Why hasn’t it happened during the movie, or even during the years between the beginning of the movie and when Leena and crew were up to their antics.

 My disappointment with the film is mainly in the last act.
 It could have been a much tighter and more enjoyable film had there been some restraint by the writer and director in the last act.